davidk-im/P5-Gim-Vamps-Project/README.md

     * Use data compression and extracting information from data to explore how computers use and handle data to produce information and solve problems
     * Store data for future use:
 Within our website, we store data on each game in a database as the game is played.
 Users are able to view their past games, and we are able to search through the database to find relevant information which is used to replay the game.
     * Other uses: Data is stored in real time allowing for other users to 'pull' that data from a replaygame.
-This can be used to see other moves/strategies and connects users on the site
+This can be used to see other moves/strategies and connects users on the site by following the how to run instructions under the WOW/chess.

 * Algorithms and programming
     * Used for: